 What Businesses in Oakland Need to Know About Paid Sick Leave

 Once an employee is hired, their accrual starts.
 Just as it is in San Francisco, employees accrue paid sick leave at a rate of one hours for every 30 hours worked.
 Employees can use their paid sick leave in hour long increments.
 So long as an employee works a minimum of two hours in a full work week in the city of Oakland, they can use paid sick leave.

 What Businesses in San Diego Need to Know About Paid Sick Leave

 Accrual also begins on the first day of employment in the city of Emeryville.
 By the 90th day of work, an employee is eligible for their paid sick leave.
 An employee, if they do not have a domestic partner or spouse, is permitted to appoint someone to care for them during sick leave.
 Paid sick leave can also be used if the employee needs a service dog, guide dog, or signal dog.

 Are you in need additional information related to the California paid sick leave law?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers https://www.upcounsel.com/attorneys on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers https://www.upcounsel.com/attorneys on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.